Prof. Dr. Isabelle Buchstaller

 - in prep.
 “Language change across the life-span: Evidence from post-university adjustment to the linguistic marketplace”.

 - in prep.
-“Longitudinal life-span change in the FACE vowel across 42 years”.
+“Longitudinal life-span change in the realisation of (t) across 42 years”.

 - in prep.
 “Bold changes in a small island state: Educational reform in the Republic of the Marshall Islands”.
 To be submitted to English Today (with Irene Taafaki and Robert Early.

-- under contract.
+- To appear.
 “Sociolinguistic variation on Tyneside”.
 In Sandra Jansen and Natalie Braber (eds.), Sociolinguistics in England.
 Palgrave (with Adam Mearns).

-- to appear.
+- 2016.
 “The Talk of the Toon: A linguistic time capsule for the Google generation”.
-In Karen Corrigan, Adam Mearns and Hermann Moisl (eds.), Digitizing Corpora, Vol. 3, Palgrave, London (with Karen Corrigan, Adam Mearns and Hermann Moisl).
+In Karen Corrigan, Adam Mearns and Hermann Moisl (eds.), Digitizing Corpora, Vol. 3, Palgrave, London (with Karen Corrigan, Adam Mearns and Hermann Moisl), 177-210.

 - 2016.
 “Investigating the effect of socio-cognitive salience and speaker-based factors in morpho-syntactic life-span change”.
 Journal of English Linguistics 44(2): 199-229